Hezekiah-Elisha/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## ls -lna
 5-listfilesdigitonly - Display current directory contents.

-*Long format
+* Long format
-*with user and group IDs displayed numerically
+* with user and group IDs displayed numerically
-*And hidden files (starting with .)
+* And hidden files (starting with .)
+## mkdir /tmp/holberton/
+6-firstdirectory - Creates a script that creates a directory named holberton in the /tmp/ directory.